fyrox-book/fyrox-book.github.io/src/fyrox/sound/sound.md

 If the audio file is called, for example, `/path/to/background.ogg`, call this `/path/to/background.ogg.options`.

+## 2D and 3D

+There's no strict separation between 2D and 3D sound sources.
+The same source could be switched from 2D to 3D (and vice versa) at runtime, by just adjusting `Spatial Blend` property.
+Spatial blend factor is a numeric value, that defines blending factor between 2D and 3D sound, where `0.0` - the sound is fully 2D, `1.0` - the sound is fully 3D.
+By default, the value is `1.0` which makes it 3D.
+Intermediate values could be used to create "ambisonic" sound sources - when the source sounds like it is placed at some position in the world, but some part of it is just 2D and does not depend on positioning.

 ## Audio bus

 It is possible to specify target audio bus to which the sound will output its audio samples.
 Audio bus is responsible